What is in a building contract?

 - the work will be suitable for occupation; and

 - if the contract states a particular purpose for the work, the work and the materials used will be reasonably fit for the purpose.

-These warranties are covered by home A promise in a contract.
-For example, a promise by a manufacturer that goods will be repaired or replaced if they turn out to be faulty. insurance (see ‘Insurance’, below), which is supplied by the builder for works in The amount a person does not get back from the insurer when they make a claim on their insurance.
-For example, if a car is insured for an agreed value of $10 000 with an excess of $1000, the insurer will pay only $9000 on a claim if the car is written off. of $16 000.
+These warranties are covered by home warranty insurance (see ‘Insurance’), which is supplied by the builder for works in excess of $16 000.
 Importantly, these warranties attach to the building and can be called upon by subsequent buyers of the home.
 Buyers of residential properties have the benefit of these warranties for a period of 10 years, commencing from the date of the occupancy permit.

 For further information about contracts and warranties, see Chapter 7.3: Consumer guarantees.